 Hartke describes The Fifth Book as the fifth in a series of madrigals he has composed, three of which are for string instruments rather than voices.
 “I suppose that this largely has to do with the inherent singing quality of the strings,” he has written, “but also…with the fluid structural character of the madrigal as a genre that often responds in quite mercurial ways to the emotional unfolding of its text.
 These five movements are thus abstract madrigals whose larger outlines, shifts in mood, and various internal reminiscences are intended to convey a private, unspoken drama.”

-TICKETS AVAILABLE NOW: Tickets for the Brentano String Quartet at Oberlin are $35 ($30 for seniors, military, and Oberlin faculty, staff, and alumni), with $10 tickets available to all students.
-They can be ordered online, by calling 800-371-0178, or by visiting Oberlin’s Central Ticket Service at Hall Auditorium, weekdays between noon and 5 p.m.
+Tickets for the Brentano String Quartet at Oberlin are $35 ($30 for seniors, military, and Oberlin faculty, staff, and alumni), with $10 tickets available to all students.
+They can be ordered online, by calling 800-371-0178, or by visiting Oberlin’s Central Ticket Service at Hall Auditorium, between noon and 5 p.m., weekdays.

 In addition, the ensemble’s members will lead four free, public master classes with Oberlin student chamber music ensembles between 10 a.m. and 12:30 p.m.
 Saturday, March 31, in locations around the conservatory.
-For master class locations, visit the Oberlin events calendar.
+For master class locations, refer to the Oberlin events calendar.